John McCain: 2008 presidential campaign

 When Obama became the Democrats' presumptive nominee in early June, McCain proposed joint town hall meetings, but Obama instead requested more traditional debates for the fall.
 In July, a staff shake-up put Steve Schmidt in full operational control of the McCain campaign.
 Rick Davis remained as campaign manager but with a reduced role.
 Davis had also managed McCain's 2000 presidential campaign; in 2005 and 2006, U.S. intelligence warned McCain's Senate staff about Davis's Russian links but gave no further warnings.

 Throughout the summer of 2008, Obama typically led McCain in national polls by single-digit margins, and also led in several key swing states.
 McCain reprised his familiar underdog role, which was due at least in part to the overall challenges Republicans faced in the election year.
 McCain accepted public financing for the general election campaign, and the restrictions that go with it, while criticizing his Democratic opponent for becoming the first major party candidate to opt out of such financing for the general election since the system was implemented in 1976.
 The Republican's broad campaign theme focused on his experience and ability to lead, compared to Obama's.

 The Palins and McCains campaign in Fairfax, Virginia, following the 2008 Republican National Convention on September 10.

 On August 29, 2008, McCain revealed Alaska Governor Sarah Palin as his surprise choice for a running mate.
 McCain was only the second U.S. major-party presidential nominee (after Walter Mondale, who chose Geraldine Ferraro) to select a woman as his running mate and the first Republican to do so.
 On September 3, 2008, McCain and Palin became the Republican Party's presidential and vice presidential nominees at the 2008 Republican National Convention in Saint Paul, Minnesota.
 McCain surged ahead of Obama in national polls following the convention, as the Palin pick energized core Republican voters who had previously been wary of him.
-However, by the campaign's own later admission, the rollout of Palin to the national media went poorly, and voter reactions to Palin grew increasingly negative, especially among independents and other voters concerned about her qualifications.
+However, by the campaign's own later admission, the roll out of Palin to the national media went poorly, and voter reactions to Palin grew increasingly negative, especially among independents and other voters concerned about her qualifications.